HaydenYu916/MTRN4231_Tu-09-2_Leaf_Robot/README.md

 - Check that the static collision objects (table, walls) are correctly loaded.
 - Then make sure the leaf positions are within the reachable workspace of the UR5e.
 - Adjust Z limits (z_min, z_max) or XY biases if the end-effector is too close to the table or too far from the leaves.
 - Check for false or abnormal leaf and blue box obstacles detections.
-Also, sometimes when the arm is covering a blue box, the box as an obstacle might be blown up in height due to limitations of the camera and it's positioning.
+Also, sometimes when the arm is covering a blue box, the box as an obstacle might be blown up in height due to limitations of the camera and its positioning.

 ##### Arduino / pump issues
 - Confirm the Arduino node is running in the ArduinoServer terminal and connected to the correct serial port.